 There are a few things you should know before investing in Play Osmo games.

 First, you’ll need an Ipad that is the correct vintage for the game you want to play.
 For example, ours is compatible with some games – but not others.
-Choose wisely.
+Check the game details to make sure it’s a match.

 Two, you’ll need a base for it.
 You only need one base and it goes with all a lot of the games, so it’s a one time purchase.